Crouch, Melbourne Fishing Reel History and Reference Information by Bernie Ladd, 2012.

 Recently found 'Polymer type' side plate Melbourne Folding Handle Crouch.

-(C 16) In the early 1940's Jack Crouch Sr, produced folding handle model Crouch's, fitted with bronze and brass side plates.
+(C 17) In the early 1940's Jack Crouch Sr, produced a folding handle model Crouch's, fitted with bronze and brass side plates.
 The main purpose for using these metals was due to a shortage of Aluminium during the war period.
 Jack Crouch Sr, also experimented and produced a folding handle model with a side plate made of a 'polymer ' type material.
 It is unclear, how many of these reels were produced for the retail market, but several have surfaced.
-The Silver colour 'polymer' can be hard to distinguish because of it's similarity in colour to aluminium, and possibly there are still more in existence.
+The Silver colour 'polymer' can be hard to distinguish because of its similarity in colour to aluminium, and possibly there are still more in existence.

 Crouch experimental model images.

-(C 17) Specifications: Aluminium alloy body, (not plated); external bronze bearing housing (all models); bronze main gear, hardened steel pinion; gear ratio 2 : 1; 3 leg spring metal drum brake (larger size); free spool gear lever; finger spool control aperture; flat back, curved front crank arm of cast Aluminium silver anodised; erinoid bulbous handle.
+(C 18) Specifications: Aluminium alloy body, (not plated); external bronze bearing housing (all models); bronze main gear, hardened steel pinion; gear ratio 2 : 1; 3 leg spring metal drum brake (larger size); free spool gear lever; finger spool control aperture; flat back, curved front crank arm of cast Aluminium silver anodised; erinoid bulbous handle.
 Aluminium barred drum (spool) and arbor; saddle (foot) bigger design of brass nickle plated -c.
 1940s.
 Extremely rare experimental model.

 Jack Crouch Jr, holding a 5lb Brown Trout fished with his Crouch reel at the Goulburn river Victoria, in 1950.